lufevida/html5up-stellar/pages/4-get-started.md

 layout: page
 title: Get Started
 tagline: Congue imperdiet
+image: images/pic04.jpg
+# Give some unique identifier if you want this page to show on the navigation menu
+id: secondSection
+# Choose between 4 spotlight styles or leave this blank if you do not want this page to be on the spotlight; to change the order in which pages appear, rename your spotlight pages prepending a number, like '1-page-name.md'
+spotlightStyleThree: true
+# The following values are unique to `spotlightStyleThree`
 description: Donec imperdiet consequat consequat.
 Suspendisse feugiat congue posuere.
 Nulla massa urna, fermentum eget quam aliquet.
 buttonTitle: Learn More
 secondButtonTitle: Get Started